tangentsoft/pidp8i/README-throttle.md

 ## License

+Copyright © 2017 by Warren Young.
 This document is licensed under the terms of [the SIMH license][sl].

 [sl]: https://tangentsoft.com/pidp8i/doc/trunk/SIMH-LICENSE.md